Travelling to a Red List Country

 want to reassure people that whilst the UK has added Costa Rica to a

-not hampering our ability to safely run the program and not affecting
+not hampering our ability to safely run the programme and not affecting

 Whilst the rates have recently increased in